 While offshore wind is a new idea in North America, there are many lessons learned from Europe that can help projects succeed here.
 Together, Haley & Aldrich and NGI provide a team that can deliver onshore and offshore geotechnical investigation and design, HDD design and construction management, natural resources studies, and state/federal environmental permitting that will be required for your project.
 Visit our web page to learn more about our offshore wind services.

-Special thanks to Haley & Aldrich’s Wystan Carswell and NGI’s Zack Westgate for their insights that were essential for this blog post.
+Special thanks to NGI’s Zack Westgate for his insights that were essential for this blog post.
 Stay tuned for additional blog posts on soil structure and offshore turbine foundations, cable landfall considerations, and ports and harbor infrastructure.